VictorVasiesiu/IGGP-Parsing-For-Popper/README.md

 Modify line 7 in runner.py to choose which games to parse.

 Some files are massive, so I also added a max_examples_to_parse variable which is initially set to 500.
-You can modify that in
+You can modify that in line 158 of popper_parser.py